 Often, the diagnosis of these disorders is made correctly in patients with borderline disorder, but the diagnosis of borderline disorder is missed.
 When this occurs, treatment for the other condition is typically less successful than might otherwise occur, mainly because the appropriate treatments for borderline disorder have not been utilized.

 Conversely, the effective treatment of borderline disorder requires the prompt recognition of other disorders if they are also present and, if so, the appropriate additional treatment.

-The early detection and effective treatment of a mental disorder co-occurring with borderline disorder may result in rapid improvement of the symptoms of borderline disorder if it is being properly treated itself.
+The early detection and effective treatment of a mental disorder co-occurring with borderline disorder may result in rapid improvement of the symptoms of borderline disorder, if the borderline disorder is being properly treated itself.
 This is an added incentive to consider the presence of these disorders along with borderline disorder, and to treat them when present.

-For these reasons, you and your psychiatrist should attempt to determine the presence of these co-occurring conditions, and to initiate promptly the appropriate additional treatments if indicated.
+For these reasons, you and your psychiatrist should attempt to determine the presence of these co-occurring conditions, and to initiate promptly the appropriate additional treatments.